asanteanana/asanteanana/README.md

 Please feel free to connect with me if you're interested in discussing privacy in the digital realm or exploring the ethical applications of AI.
 Let's work together to make the world a safer, smarter, and more responsible place!

-- 🔭 I’m currently working on compliance website tool.
+- 🔭 I’m currently working on compliance tool.
-- 🌱 I’m currently learning about tools of thought, privacy laws and LLMs.
+- 🌱 I’m currently learning about privacy laws tools for thought and LLMs.
 - 📫 How to reach me about edtech and cultural + technological intersections.

 <!--